2866 West 17th Street

 When Father Brophy (he preferred to sign documents with his educational title of “Doctor” as opposed to the ecclesiastical title of “Father”) was shown the dance hall he hastened to get permission to adapt it to its new uses.
 An army of small boys dislodged the tenant spiders and sparrows.
 Everything was then washed down.
 Benches from a nearby park were set in order to be used as pews.
 Two saloon screens marked off the sacristy.
 The confessional was a nightmare.
 It was made of reversed billboards and on the “wrong side” depicted astonishing feats of jugglers and told of the desirable qualities of a certain brand of beer.
 An discarded refrigerator was turned on its side to serve as a temporary altar.
 The Altar Society brought linens, candles and vestments for the celebration of Mass.
 On November 4, 1900 on the Feast of St. Charles Borromeo the first Mass of Our Lady of Solace Parish was celebrated in the newly decorated former dance hall.

 The old, abandoned Palm Garden had become the first church of Our Lady of Solace

 in Coney Island.
 However, in the spring of 1901, it became obvious that a more suitable

 and a centralized location for the church was necessary.
-Father Brophy realized that
+Dr. Brophy realized that

 God’s work had to take in the crowds that surged to Coney Island from every tribe